mongodb/docs-realm/source/includes/realm-react-hook-auth.rst

             error // Error-based object or undefined
          }

-   * - ``logIn``
+   * - ``logIn(credentials: Realm.Credentials): void``
-     - Log in with an anonymous ``Realm.Credentials`` instance.
-Allows log in with any authentication mechanism supported by Realm.
-If called when a user is currently logged in, the current user switches to the new user.
+     - Logs in a user with any authentication mechanism supported by Realm.
+If called when a user is logged in, the current user switches to the new user.
+Usually, it's better to use the more specific login methods.

        .. code:: typescript